Eliahu Itzkovitz: World War II

 During the Second World War, Eliahu and his family were interned in a concentration camp in Romania, where he witnessed the murder of his parents and three brothers by a Romanian prison guard named Stănescu.
 Itzkovitz survived the camp and was liberated by Soviet forces in 1944.

 In the Socialist Republic of Romania

 After returning to Romania, Itzkovitz began to search for Stănescu to exact revenge.
 He failed to find Stănescu but found his son and stabbed him with a butcher knife.
 In 1947, a Romanian court sentenced him to five years in a juvenile reformatory.
 In 1952, he was released and granted permission by the communist authorities in Romania to emigrate to Israel.

-Service in Israeli Defence Forces
+Service in Israel Defence Forces

 Paratroopers

 In 1953 he was drafted into the Israel Defense Forces where he served in the Paratroopers Brigade.
 During this time he learned that Stănescu had managed to escape into the French occupation zone of Germany and enlisted in the French Foreign Legion.
 This knowledge caused Itzkovitz to decide to hunt him down.